Blumenwiese (Foto: Diane Scherzler)

 Biography

-Photo: Robert Bosch Stiftung/Birgitta KowskyJournalism
+Photo: Robert Bosch Stiftung/Birgitta KowskyProject Management and Journalism

-Diane Scherzler is editor and project manager in the online department of Suedwestrundfunk (SWR), a major German Public Broadcasting Company.
-As author of journalistic contributions the trained archaeologist regularly writes about scientific topics as well as about cultural events.
+Before that she worked for ten years as editor and author of journalistic contributions.
+The trained archaeologist regularly wrote about scientific topics as well as about cultural events.
 Occasionally she also worked for the radio programme SWR2.
 Diane gained experience with television when working for the digital channel EinsPlus (ARD).
-Furthermore, she regularly teaches Suedwestrundfunk's trainees during courses that are lasting several weeks.
+Furthermore, since 2008 she regularly teaches Suedwestrundfunk's trainees during courses that are lasting several weeks.

 As project manager - e. g. for the department of strategic corporate development - she planned and realized, amongst others, web reports.
 She develops websites and governs complex processes and projects as, e. g., a more efficient application of databases and the development of crossmedia working structures.